JadSbai/Airbnb-like-application/README.md

   <br /> Many design choices such the availability tab, date picker or save button as well as the colour and general
   look and feel are inspired by Airbnb.co.uk.
 * [KCL Informatics, PPA](): Some preexisting code including part of the AirbnbListing and AirbnbDataLoader classes was already provided and credits go to the informatics department and King's College London and Michael Kolling.
-Likewise the layout (not the implementation) of the hexagon map of boroughs was also provided.
+Likewise, the layout (not the implementation) of the hexagon map of boroughs was also provided.